 I switched to a Fairphone, which I hope to use and repair for a long time.

 I advised Awe, an app to help regain your sense of awe and wonder through awe-enhanced moments in nature.
-I’m an active of their community as well as Sustainability Champions‘.
+I’m an active member of their community as well as Sustainability Champions‘.

 I started composting.
 Took me a while since my borough doesn’t collect food waste from my current and previous building/area.
 Cycling my compost to community gardens has been my weekend activity since COVID-19.